dzaczek/signal-desktop/README.md

 ```

 # Problems
-if you have problem with selinux, some times can help this procedure
+if you have problem with selinux, some times can help this  temporray procedure ( do not works this paramameter --security-opt label=type:container_runtime_t )
 ```sh
 sudo chcon -Rt svirt_sandbox_file_t  /tmp/.X11-unix/X0
 sudo chcon -Rt svirt_sandbox_file_t  /tmp/.X11-unix